AgoraIO/React-Native-SDK/README.md

 ## Developer Environment Requirements

 ### Android
-* Visual Studio Code/Sublime Text
+* Android Studio 2.0 or above/Visual Studio Code/Sublime Text
 * Real devices (Nexus 5X or other devices)
 * Android simulator is NOT supported